Wall Street Summer Program

 Drew’s distinguished faculty will introduce you to guest speakers from the finance industry, government regulatory agencies, as well as institutional investors, shareholder activists, academics and nonprofit agencies.

-This 8-credit course is designed for undergraduate students (including visiting students from other colleges and universities), rising college freshmen, and rising high school seniors.
+This 8-credit course is designed for undergraduate students (including visiting students from other colleges and universities), rising college freshmen, and rising high school juniors and seniors.